The 7 Best Neck Stretchers for Neck Pain in 2026 (Tested by Type)

 The Best Inflatable Neck Stretcher

-We also like the unique safety feature which allows you to quickly deflate the device if you accidentally inflate it too much.
+We also like the unique safety feature that allows you to quickly deflate the device if you accidentally inflate it too much.

 Dr. Adam J. Story, a chiropractor with 24 years of experience, recommends inflatable neck braces for his patients because they are less aggressive and perfect for people who need neck support after a mild injury.